adloky/smalls/english/all-dorothys-adventures-in-oz.md

 When the banker told Uncle Henry that he must pay the money in thirty days or leave the farm, the poor man was in despair.
 He could not get the money.
 So he told his wife, Aunt Em, of his trouble, and she first cried a little and then said that they must be brave.
 They did not tell their niece the sad news for several days; but one morning the little girl found Aunt Em crying while Uncle Henry tried to comfort her.
 Then Dorothy asked them to tell her what was the matter.

-" We must leave the farm, my dear," replied her uncle sadly, "and wander away."
+"We must leave the farm, my dear," replied her uncle sadly, "and wander away."

 The girl listened quite seriously.
 She did not know how desperately poor they were.

-" We don’t think about ourselves," said her aunt; "but we love you and we are heart-broken to think that you must also endure poverty and work."
+"We don’t think about ourselves," said her aunt; "but we love you and we are heart-broken to think that you must also endure poverty and work."

 "What can I do to earn money?" asked Dorothy.